 A cluster provides a way to group hosts.
-To be precise, a cluster is a XenServer server pool, a set of KVM servers, a set of OVM hosts, or a VMware cluster preconfigured in vCenter.
+To be precise, a cluster is a XenServer server pool, a set of KVM servers or a VMware cluster preconfigured in vCenter.
 The hosts in a cluster all have identical hardware, run the same hypervisor, are on the same subnet, and access the same shared primary storage.
 Virtual machine instances (VMs) can be live-migrated from one host to another within the same cluster without interrupting service to the user.